altruios/namshubettulpa/public/namshubettuple/confrontation.md

 *Martha tried to breath, instead she coughed*
 *She touched at her side*
 ~It was tender~
-`['do I need to go to a hospital?', 'Am I an idea here, can I just fix myself?']` ~She tried~
+`['Do I need to go to a hospital?', 'Am I an idea here, can I just fix myself?']` ~She tried~
 `
 ~Self~.~enchantments~=[]